apetenchea/VimScripts/README.md

 *Set `s:eclimd_path` to the path of your Eclim server*<br>
 The variable `s:eclimd_path` should contain the path to *eclimd*, which can be found in the folder where Eclim was installed.<br>
 *Using vim-localvimrc*<br>
 The best way to use eclim-extra is alongside [vim-localvimrc](https://github.com/embear/vim-localvimrc).
-This will enable you to to automatically run the Eclim server in background, whenever Vim is started inside your Eclipse workspace.
+This will enable you to automatically run the Eclim server in background, whenever Vim is started inside your Eclipse workspace.
 If not, you can manually start it by using the `StartEclim` command.<br>
 After you've installed vim-localvimrc, you should disable sandbox mode.
 Add this to your .vimrc:
 ```Vim script
 " Disable sandbox mode for localvimrc.